JayTwoLab/QSLogLib/README.md

 > *Read this in other languages: [English](README.md), [한국어](README.ko.md)*

 ## Introduction
-- QSLogLib is a library of SLogLibs ported to Qt5.
+- QSLogLib is a log library based on SLogLibs.
 - It is ported to Qt with improved devices and function.

 ## Note